 As the same time there were also the changes to interest, with all interest being paid gross and the introduction of the personal savings allowance of £1,000 for basic rate taxpayers and £500 for higher rate taxpayers.

 With all of these changes it is possible that individuals such as pensioners or those on low incomes could now find themselves having an income tax liability to pay from their generosity in making charitable donations, as a result of having no taxable income.

 In addition, individuals who receive large dividends and make substantial gift aid donations could find their tax bills increasing to cover the tax payable on their donations.

-Therefore, if Mr Seagull does not want to end up with a tax bill, he should contact the charity to cancel the gift aid declaration, meaning that the charity will not be able to claim the tax credit from HMRC.
-He can still make charitable donations but he should not claim gift aid as there will be no tax advantage from doing this.
+If Mr Seagull does not want to end up with a tax bill, he should contact the charity to cancel the gift aid declaration, meaning that the charity will not be able to claim the tax credit from HM Revenue & Customs.
+He can still make charitable donations, but he should not claim gift aid as there will be no tax advantage in doing this.